ledgerloops/strategy-pit/DLD.md

 ### Meeting
 When a new link is added to the network, between "first party" and "second party", the first party receives a "meet" event.
 The first party sends a meet message to the second party and enters talking mode.
-The second party receives the meet mesage and enters listening mode.
+The second party receives the meet message and enters listening mode.

 ### Probe sending
 Probes are sent with a semaphore, because if two probe messages with the same nonce pass in mid-air, it will be impossible for